Why you should use caution with AI detectors

 When Turnitin activated its artificial intelligence detector in April 2023, it provided a substantial amount of nuanced guidance.
 The company did a laudable job of explaining the strengths and the weaknesses of its new tool, saying that it would rather be cautious and have its tool miss some questionable material than to falsely accuse someone of unethical behavior.
 It will make mistakes, though, and "that means you'll have to take our predictions, as you should with the output of any AI-powered feature from any company, with a big grain of salt," David Adamson, an AI scientist at Turnitin, said in a video.
 "You, the instructor, have to make the final interpretation."

 We want to emphasize the importance of the instructor's role.
-AI detection is imperfect, and instructors should use it with caution.
+AI detection is imperfect, and instructors should use the Turnitin tool with caution.

 Why you should use caution